chenchih/Env_Setup_Note/Terminal/ohmyzsh/Mac_starship_warp/Readme.md

 # Setup startship prompt

-In this note, I am going to share how to setup startship prompt using warp terminal.
+In this note, I am going to share how to setup startship prompt using warp terminal, you don't have to use wrap, you can also use iterm2 + starship.

 - **Warp Terminal**: This is a fast, modern terminal application built in Rust and Swift, known for its AI command features and block-based interface.
 - **Starship Prompt**: A minimal, blazing-fast, and infinitely customizable prompt.
 Starship's major advantage is that it is cross-shell (works with Bash, Zsh, Fish, PowerShell, etc.).